Canon 200D vs Leica D-LUX 6

 - More heavily discounted: Has been around for much longer (launched in September 2012).

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (18 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (19 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 200D and the D-LUX 6 in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 200D and the D-LUX 6 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 Expert reviews: Canon 200D vs Leica D-LUX 6